If you work with currency/sales data, it comes in handy to know how to insert dollar and cent symbols with the numerical/sales values in Excel.

 That’s it!
 Now, whenever you type the text CENTSYM, it will automatically get converted into the cent symbol.

-- Autocorrect feature is case sensitive.
+- The autocorrect feature is case sensitive.
 Hence, if you enter centsym, it will not get converted to the Cent symbol.
 You need to enter CENTSYM for this to work.

-- This change also gets applied to all the other Microsoft applications (word, powerpoint, etc.).
+- This change also gets applied to all the other Microsoft applications (MS Word, MS PowerPoint, etc.).
 So be cautious and choose the keyword that you are highly unlikely to use in any other application.

 See Also: Use Autocorrect in Excel to Save Time.